 In 1870, the fort relocated again, expanding just to the south.
 The new location included a parade ground and numerous buildings, including an officers’ row, barracks, a school, a theatre, workshops, cavalry stables, a powder magazine, and a hospital.
 By this time, a small settlement comprised mostly of ranchers and Paiute Indians had also been established.

 In 1867, troops from the fort fought in the Battle of Infernal Caverns in 1867 with General George Crook against the Paiute, Pit River, and Modoc Indians.

 The presence of more and more white settlers on Modoc Indian lands began to incite several skirmishes with the Modoc Indians.
 In 1872, the Modoc War erupted when U.S. Army troops, including soldiers from Fort Bidwell, rode to the main Modoc camp to remove its inhabitants forcibly.
 The soldiers were also involved in the Nez Perce campaign of 1877 and the Bannock campaign the following year.

 On April 5, 1879, the post’s name was officially changed to Fort Bidwell.
 For the next several years, the post settled into noncombatant activities.
-The garrison continued to be occupied with soldiers until October 21, 1893, but the military reservation was transferred to the Department of Interior on November 22, 1890, when it became the Fort Bidwell Indian Reservation, which included a government Indian school.
+The garrison continued to be occupied with soldiers until October 21, 1893.
+The military reservation was transferred to the Department of Interior on November 22, 1890, when it became the Fort Bidwell Indian Reservation, which included a government Indian school.
 When the soldiers were sent to other places in 1893, the former military barracks were utilized as student dormitories for the Indian School.

-In 1930, the boarding school was discontinued and the old military barracks were torn down.
+In 1930, the boarding school was discontinued, and the old military barracks were torn down.
 However, the officer’s quarters still stand.
-Nearby, is the old post’s cemetery.
+Nearby is the old post’s cemetery.
 The fort is located in the town of Fort Bidwell, California.